Find out about the qualifications and language requirements you need to enrol on your chosen degree at THUAS.

 The minimum language test results are:

-- TOEFL internet based test: minimum score of 80
+•TOEFL internet based test: a minimum score of 80

-- Cambridge English: minimum score of 169 (and grade A, B or C)
+•Cambridge English: a minimum score of 169 (and grade A, B or C)

 The minimum language test results are:

-- TOEFL internet based test: minimum score of 80 and 20 for each sub score
+•TOEFL internet based test: a minimum score of 80 and 20 for each sub score

-- Cambridge English: minimum score of 169 (and grade A, B or C) and minimum of 169 for each sub score
+•Cambridge English: a minimum score of 169 (and grade A, B or C) and minimum of 169 for each sub score

 Please ask your TOEFL test centre to let us know your scores.
 Our institution code is 7042.

-You won’t need to prove your command of English language if you’ve been educated in the Netherlands, UK, Ireland, United States, Canada (except for Quebec), Australia, New Zealand, South Africa or Malta, if you have one of these diplomas with English as an exam subject.
+You won’t need to prove your command of the English language if you’ve been educated in the Netherlands, UK, Ireland, United States, Canada (except for Quebec), Australia, New Zealand, South Africa, or Malta and if you have one of these diplomas with English as an exam subject.

-If you completed your prior education in a country other than those listed above, you might still qualify for exemption.
-For example, if you have an American or International High School Diploma or a European or International Baccalaureate.
+If you completed your prior education in a country other than those listed above, or your diploma is not mentioned in the list mentioned above, you might still qualify for an exemption.
+For example, if you have an American or International High School Diploma or a European (L1 or L2 level) or International Baccalaureate.
+Please note that if your diploma was issued within one of these education systems, but schooling took place in a non-English speaking country, we reserve the right to ask you to submit a language test.

 Dutch language requirements